meshtastic/meshtastic/docs/software/python/usage.md

 interface.close()
 ```

-Note: Be sure to change the ip address in the code above to a valid ip address for your setup.
+Note: Be sure to change the IP address in the code above to a valid IP address for your setup.

 You can get and update settings like this: